FugLong/OpenChord/README.md

 Overall Project:            ███░░░░░░░ 25%
 ```

-See the [Documentation README](docs/README.md) for detailed progress tracking.

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Development Setup Guide](docs/development/setup.md) for getting started, and feel free to open issues or submit pull requests.